Updated on 2024-11-22 GMT+08:00

 Precautions

 • Before configuring security group rules, you need to plan access policies for instances in the security group.
-For details about common security group rules, see Security Group Configuration Examples.
+For details about common security group rules, see Security Group Examples.

 • After allowing traffic over a port in a security group rule, ensure that the port used by the instance is opened.
 For details, see Verifying Security Group Rules.